 Pavilions, Rest Spots and Stroller-friendly Paths

-This heritage garden, built in the 1950s, is a significant spot in NTU.
-It was also where my parents went on their dates when they met in NTU, then known as Nanyang University.
+The heritage garden, built in the 1950s, is a significant spot in NTU.

-The boys scooted all around Yunnan Garden while admiring the foliage.
+Yunnan Garden is great for a visit to admire the lush green foliage.
 The garden could do with more shade from the trees, but that would need to wait till the trees grow.

 There are a total of 19 trails to take – from the orchid trail, herbal trails, bio-cosmetic trails to art and literature trail.
 This meant plenty of learning while exploring about the different types of plants and the heritage of the place.